 Peristalsis is a normal function of the body.
 It can sometimes be felt in your belly (abdomen) as gas moves along.

-Hall JE.
+Hall JE, Hall ME.
 General principles of gastrointestinal function - motility, nervous control, and blood circulation.
-In: Hall JE, ed.
+In: Hall JE, Hall ME, eds.
 Guyton and Hall Textbook of Medical Physiology.
-13th ed.
-Philadelphia, PA: Elsevier; 2016:chap 63.
+14th ed.
+Philadelphia, PA: Elsevier; 2021:chap 63.